Kurt M. Mullen

 Professional Activities

-Kurt is an elected Town Meeting Member in Needham, Massachusetts.
-He also represents Needham on the Regional Transportation Advisory Council, which provides public input on transportation planning issues to the Metropolitan Planning Organization for the Boston Region.
-Kurt also is on the Board of Directors of Needham Bikes, Inc., a nonprofit community organization that promotes bicycle use for transportation and recreation.
+Kurt served for more than a decade as an elected Town Meeting Member in Needham, Massachusetts.
+He also represented Needham on the Regional Transportation Advisory Council, which provides public input on transportation planning issues to the Metropolitan Planning Organization for the Boston Region.
+Kurt also served on the Board of Directors of Needham Bikes, Inc., a nonprofit community organization that promotes bicycle use for transportation and recreation.

 Recognition